spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 4. Our reverse proxy receives the DELETE request and stops the container that is associated with the `sessionURL` to free up resources.
 5. The `sessionURL` is removed from the hash table.

-# 7 Benchmark and Analysis

-## 7.1 Streaming vs. Buffering Outputs
+# 8 Performance Benchmarking: Streaming vs. Buffering Outputs
 A REPL program sends outputs in the form of chunks of data.
 For each evaluation, our application would receive several to many smaller chunks of output data.

 To demonstrate this, let's evaluate the code `[1,2,3].map(String)` on the Node.js REPL.
 We can reasonably expect the final output to be: